suzannejmatthews/PDC-Unplugged/content/activities/CardSorting.md

 ---

 ## Recommended Courses

+* **K-12**: (Bachelis1994) recommends introducing concepts to students in a secondary-school mathematics or computer science class.

 * **CS0/CS1/CS2** - The authors suggest using the activity in introductory computer science courses.
 In addition, there is assessment supporting this